Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

    5. `morphorm` is another great choice if you're not tied to Web layout algorithms
 3. Input
    1. Collects user input in the form of keyboard presses, mouse clicks, mouse movement, touches, gamepad inputs and so on
+   2. Generally paired with "picking": figure out the elements that a pointer event is associated with based on position
-   2. Ideally builds some nice abstractions for this, to cover things like hovering and pressing / releasing buttons
+   3. Ideally builds some nice abstractions for this, to cover things like hovering and pressing / releasing buttons
-   3. `bevy_ui` relies on `bevy_input`, which in turn gets data from `winit` and `gilrs`
+   4. `bevy_ui` relies on `bevy_input`, which in turn gets data from `winit` and `gilrs`
 4. Text
    1. Converts strings into pixels that we can draw on the screen
    2. Lays out text within the bounds of the node it is contained within